 The strategic implication is not that China has "cracked" EUV.
 It is that China has decided to crack EUV, has committed the resources to try, and has made enough progress to credibly pursue the goal.
 Whether it succeeds on a 5-year, 10-year, or 15-year timeline depends on variables — optics breakthroughs, industrial ecosystem development, continued talent acquisition — that are genuinely uncertain.

-What is certain is that the export control regime that denied China ASML machines has also guaranteed that China will continue pouring resources into this effort with the intensity of a Manhattan Project.
-The prototype proves that much.
-And in the meantime, China's mature-node capacity — 33% of global capacity at 28nm and above, unrestricted in both manufacturing and design — continues to expand, generating the revenue and industrial experience that fund projects like the one in Shenzhen.
+What is certain is that the export control regime that denied China ASML machines has also guaranteed that China will keep pouring capital, talent, and policy attention into domestic lithography.
+The reported prototype is one signal of that response.
+In the meantime, China's mature-node capacity continues to expand, generating revenue and industrial experience that can fund long-cycle equipment projects.